 The publish capability allows organizations to define corporate standard views that are optimized for their business, targeted at users in specific security roles.

-During the publish process, views can be assigned to one or more security roles for one or more legal entities.
-Therefore, any user who has access to a legal entity and who is assigned to one of those roles can access and use the views, although they can't edit them.
-System admins have access to the Publish action in the view selector drop-down menu.
+During the publishing process, views can be assigned to one or more security roles for one or more legal entities.
+Therefore, any user who has access to a legal entity and is assigned to one of those roles can access and use the views.
+However, the user can't edit the views.
+By default, system admins have access to the Publish action in the view selector drop-down menu.
 However, other trusted users in your organization can also be given access to view publishing via the new Saved views administrator role.

 To publish a view, follow these steps: